Sir Douglas Quintet: Members

 Portrait of the Sir Douglas Quintet.
 (L-R) Johnny Perez, Frank Morin, Augie Meyers, Jack Barber, Doug Sahm.

 In addition to Sahm and Meyers, original Sir Douglas Quintet members included Jack Barber on bass; Frank Morin on saxophone, trumpet, and keyboards; and Johnny Perez, Ernie Durawa, or T.J.
 Ritterbach on drums.
 Martin Fierro joined the band on tenor sax in 1968.
 In 1969 Harvey Kagan joined the Quintet on bass, forming their most familiar line up – Kagan, Morin, Perez, Sahm, and Meyers.
 Bassist Jim Stallings also contributed to several albums during this period of shifting personnel which included, among others, guitarist Tom Nay of Sarasota, Florida (who played with the group for about a year) and John York, who later replaced Chris Hillman in The Byrds, and contributions from San Antonio crooner/saxophonist Danny Segovia.
 Sahm and Meyers were later also members of the Texas Tornados (with Freddy Fender and Flaco Jiménez) in the early 1990s.
 Frank Morin and Martin Fierro both appeared on the first Mother Earth album Living With the Animals (1968).

 In 1972, the group split up when Sahm contracted to produce a solo album.
 Meyers, Perez, Morin, and Stallings briefly regrouped as The Quintet, with Sonny Farlow taking Sahm's place.
 In 1973, several Sir Douglas Quintet outtakes were released in their final album from the group's classic era, Rough Edges.

 Sahm and Meyers continued to work together throughout the late 1970s, and rejoined with Perez in 1980 for a reunion tour and album.
 Throughout the 1980s and 1990s, the band was joined by Louie Ortega, formerly of the 1960s band Louie & the Lovers and currently of the Texas Tornados.

 Founder Doug Sahm died of a heart attack in his sleep in a motel room in Taos, New Mexico, on November 18, 1999, at the age of 58.

 Johnny Perez owned Topanga Skyline Studios, with "the vibe and the magic of the '70s".
 Skyline's grand woodwork, welcoming business culture, and "western fort" dirt courtyard set the stage for drummer Perez to mentor and inspire generations of young artists – until his death on September 11, 2012, at the age of 69, in a California hospital, from complications of cirrhosis.

 Harvey Kagan performed with a San Antonio area wedding/event band, The Oh So Good!
 Band, best known for discovering American Idol contestant Haley Scarnato.
 Kagan died on July 5, 2019, aged 73.

 Frank Morin remained active in music, with teaching, production, and film soundtrack work.
 He died on December 4, 2020, in Monett, Missouri.

-Augie Meyers continues to tour, and record on his own independent record labels, based in Bulverde, Texas.
+Augie Meyers toured and recorded on his own independent record labels, based in Bulverde, Texas until his death on March 7, 2026.

 Jim Stallings lives in Albuquerque, New Mexico where he plays bass, guitar, and keyboards at local Pro-Jam sessions.
 He is also in the process of writing his autobiography with heavy emphasis on his time with the Sir Douglas Quintet and the effect that experience had on his life.